jente-vds/RAITH-voyager-positionlist/README.md

 The VOYAGER e-beam lithography system from RAITH uses a positionlist to determine what cells from an input file to write where.
 This process oftentimes has to be performed manually in a GUI.
 For large sets of cells, this is highly inefficient.

-This package aims to mitigate this issue by allowing users to create their own positionlist, reducing overhead at the machine and limiting the time it takes to create a pocitionlist.
+This package aims to mitigate this issue by allowing users to create their own positionlist, reducing overhead at the machine and limiting the time it takes to create a positionlist.

 ## Requirements
 - [numpy](https://numpy.org/)